Mrs. Patel assigns the absolute value function . She tells her students to find the vertex.

 Who is right and what is the vertex?

-In the problem set of the previous concept, we were introduced to the general equation of an absolute value function.
+We were already introduced to the general equation of an absolute value function.
 Let’s formally define it here.

 General Form of an Absolute Value Function: For any absolute value function, the general form is , where controls the width of the “V” and is the vertex.

-You probably made these connections during the problem set from the previous concept.
-Now, we will put it all to use together.
+You probably made these connections already, but now we will put it all to use together.

-Graph , , and on the same set of axes.
-Compare the three functions.
+Let's graph , , and on the same set of axes and compare the three functions.

 Comparing the three, we see that if the slope is between 1 and 0, the opening is wider than the parent graph.
 If the slope, or , is greater than 1, then that opening is narrower.
 The amount of the opening between the two sides of an absolute value function (and other functions) is called the breadth.